antonrh/anydi/docs/concepts.md

 container = Container()
 ```

-Think of the container as a "registry" or "service locator" that knows how to create and manage all your application's services.
+You can think of container as a registry that knows how to create and manage all your services.

-### Key Responsibilities:
+### What container does:
 - Stores provider registrations
-- Resolves dependencies
+- Resolves dependencies on demand
-- Manages lifecycles (singleton, transient, request)
+- Manages object lifecycles (singleton, transient, request)
-- Handles dependency injection
+- Performs dependency injection

 ## Provider

-A provider is a callable (function or class) that creates an instance of a specific type.
-It tells the container *how* to create a dependency.
+A provider is a function or class that creates an object of a specific type.
+It tells the container how to create a dependency.

 ```python
 from anydi import Container